OctopusDeploy/docs/docs/shared-content/octopus-recommendations/environment-recommendations.include.md

 > "I'm pushing to Dev Omaha 45."

-Without context, it's not clear whether _Omaha_ refers to the data center or what the significance of _45_ is.
+Without context, it's not clear what _Omaha_ refers to, or what the significance of _45_ is.

-A good sign that you have well-modeled environments is that they don't need explanation.
-If it takes longer than a few seconds to explain your environments, that's a sign you should consider changing the naming.
+A good sign that you have well-modeled environments is that the names don't need an explanation.
+You should consider changing a name if it is not clear.

 ## Keep environment numbers low

 In general, try to keep the number of environments under ten.
 Having fewer environments makes configuring and maintaining your Octopus Server easier.

-We recommend having the standard four or five environments, such as Dev, Test, Staging, and Production.
-If you have [dynamic infrastructure](/docs/infrastructure/deployment-targets/dynamic-infrastructure/index.md), you could also add SpinUp, TearDown, and Maintenance.
-These environments can help when you build up infrastructure, tear down applications, or perform scheduled maintenance tasks.
+We recommend creating a standard set of environments.
+For example, Dev, Test, Staging, and Production.
+If you have [dynamic infrastructure](/docs/infrastructure/deployment-targets/dynamic-infrastructure/index.md), you might also need SpinUp, TearDown, and Maintenance.

 ![The Environment overview](docs/shared-content/octopus-recommendations/images/environment-list.png "width=500")